Whole Life Insurance

 Instantly Compare Rates From Top Companies & Save

 Whole life insurance is a type of permanent life insurance.
 Permanent insurance is designed to remain in force for the policyholder’s entire life, unlike a term life insurance policy, which is designed to remain in force for a specific period of time (the term).
-The premiums for whole life insurance in the early years are higher than they are for term policies, but are generally less expensive then term in the later years.
+The premiums for whole life insurance in the early years are higher than they are for term policies, but are generally less expensive than term insurance in the later years.

 Whole life insurance provides the most significant guarantees of any life insurance policy.

-The cash value build up in these policies is the main reason premiums remain fixed for the life of the policy.
-Because whole life premiums in the early years are higher than the actual cost of insurance, the build-up of the cash value in the policy reduces the risk to the insurance company, allowing for lower premiums in later years than would be paid in a term life policy.
+The cash value accumulation in these policies is the main reason premiums remain fixed for the life of the policy.
+Because whole life premiums in the early years are higher than the actual cost of insurance, the build-up of the cash value in the policy reduces the risk to the insurance company, allowing for lower premiums in later years.

-In addition to the guaranteed cash value, a participating policy’s cash value can also include dividends declared by the company, which the policyholder can choose to receive in cash or to reduce premiums, or to add to the policy’s cash value growth.
+In addition to the guaranteed cash value, a participating policy’s cash value can also include dividends declared by the company, which the policyholder can choose to receive in cash or to reduce premiums or to add to the policy’s cash value growth.
 These dividends can also be used to purchase additional insurance through what’s typically referred to as paid up additions.